-When we start the new year, a lot of us start with goal setting.
+When we’re starting the new year a lot of us start with goal setting.
 Just a simple list with all the things we want to achieve.
 BUT, that list can also be a place of overwhelm and fear.
 It’s not long before we look at our list – the excitement gone – as we try and figure out how we can go from here to there.

 1. Declutter & organize

-Decluttering and organising BEFORE the year ends is a great way to start the new year productively.
+Decluttering and organising BEFORE the year ends is a great for starting the new year productively.

 I’ve always done it room by room but a suggestion by Marie Kondo (from The Life-Changing Magic of Tidying Up) is to do it by category.

 This pin gives great step by step of how Marie goes about tidying & decluttering.